 Since the beginning of the 1990s, open offices have made a comeback.
 With the promise of interdisciplinary collaboration, increased transparency, and more effective communication, companies have re-adopted open offices.
 However, are they delivering on their promise?

-In a recent study published by the “Philosophical Transactions of the royal society b: biological sciences”, Harvard researchers Ethan S. Bernstein and Stephen Turban observe two Fortune 500 companies before and after changing to open offices.
+In a recent study published by the “Philosophical Transactions of the Royal Society B: Biological Sciences”, Harvard researchers Ethan S. Bernstein and Stephen Turban observe two Fortune 500 companies before and after changing to open offices.
 The study analyses the interaction between one hundred and fifty employees based on data collected from advanced wearable devices and electronic communication.
 Contrary to what everybody would have expected, the number of physical walls that went down was directly proportional to the number of interactions between team members.
-Approx. 70%, email increase with 20 to 50 % depending on the communication method used.
-In performance reviews, executives reported that productivity, as measured by internal qualitative metrics, had decreased significantly with the new reconfiguration of the workplaces.
+Email communication increased by approx. 70% and in performance reviews, executives reported that productivity, as measured by internal qualitative metrics, had decreased significantly with the new reconfiguration of the workplaces.

 In a recent blog article about the reconfiguration of workspaces, Atlassian brings a couple of well-grounded arguments in favour of open offices.
 According to the company, open offices do work as long as they meet a few conditions.
 First of all, the office design has to be in line with the company’s values, and employees have to be able to choose if they work better in an open environment or in a soundproof pod.
 Moreover, the corner office is no longer reserved for executives.
-Desks are positioned closer to the windows which allows for more natural lighting.
+Desks are positioned closer to the windows to allow for more natural lighting.
 This creates an atmosphere of equality, openness, and friendliness.
-Team members can choose where they want to seat and when they need an ad-hoc meeting in one of the intricately designed nooks.
+Teams can choose where they want to sit and when they need an ad-hoc meeting in one of the intricately designed nooks.

-All in all, the idea that interdisciplinary teams learn from each other in an open office together with the possibility of coming up with innovative ideas faster is attractive in theory, but in practice what contributes to delivering good work is the ability to focus and work without interruptions.
+All in all, the idea that interdisciplinary teams learn from each other in an open office and that in this space teams are more likely to come up with innovative ideas is attractive in theory, but in practice, what contributes to delivering good work is the ability to focus and work without interruptions.